nutgaard/react-router-breadcrumbs/README.md

 ## Undocumented / TODO
 1. If a breadcrumbLink and the route.path is both falsy the component uses a empty string.
 Suggest adding a default message/invariant/console.error to warn the user
-2. `wrappingcomponent` is a undocumented prop
-3. `prefixElements` and `suffixElement` are undocumented

 ## Example
 The example can be seen at <url> and is greatly inspired by https://github.com/svenanders/react-breadcrumbs which provides a similar breadcrumb component.